AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 You’ll be able to take advantage of various auto insurance discounts with either State Farm or GEICO, but the exact discounts available depend on the company.
 That said, both offer common discounts, including bundling, multicar, and good-driver discounts.
 They also have savings opportunities for teens and young drivers.

 One of the main differentiators in this category is GEICO’s military-specific discounts.
-It offers a general discount of up to 15 percent for service members, which includes those on active duty, those who are retired from the military, or members of the National Guard or Reserves.
-In addition, it has an “emergency deployment discount,” which applies to those who have deployed to an imminent danger pay area designated by the U.S. Department of Defense and whose vehicles are stored under one of GEICO’s approved storage protection plans.
+It offers a discount of up to 15 percent for service members, including those on active duty, military retirees, or National Guard or Reserves members.
+In addition, it has an “emergency deployment discount,” which applies to those deployed to an imminent danger pay area designated by the U.S. Department of Defense and whose vehicles are stored under one of GEICO’s approved storage protection plans.

 The last military discount GEICO offers is for members of certain military-affiliated organizations, including the Association of the United States Army, the Armed Forces Benefit Association, and the Navy League of the United States.
 If any of these discounts apply to you, you may find better rates from GEICO.